pleabargain/EnglishHelpsYourCareer/english_question_words.md

 - When will it start?

 # Why
+- Why are you interested in Japanese culture?
+- Why are you going to Spain?
+- Why did you choose a place so far away?
+- Why don't you come and visit me?
+- Why did you select that place?
+- Why did you buy a car?
+- Why did you go for a long walk?
+- Why didn't you come earlier?!
+- Why did you choose this lane?
+- Why did you decide to hire somebody?
+- Why have you decided to hire someone now?
+- Why did you join that club?
 - Why are you thinking about leaving your current company?
+- Why do we need to implement this feature?
 - Why should we conduct pentests on our system?
 - Why do we need more security?
 - Why has security become an issue now?